AdKats/AdKats/README.md

     * Added setting for whether a command will be logged or not.
 Adding '|log' to the end of a setting name will make the plugin log uses of that command in the database.
 Default is logging for all action commands (which should be fine for performance).
 Right now only Punish and Forgive are required to be logged.<br/>
-    * Fixed move command, now sends player to teamswap once they have died.<br/>
+    * Fixed move command, now sends player to TeamSwap once they have died.<br/>
     <h4>0.1.4 (10-MAY-2013)</h4>
     <b>Changes</b> <br/>
     * Fixed bugs in command logging interface and command setting initialization.<br/>